 Our legal basis for processing is our legitimate interests in making our website (and online services) available to you pursuant to Article 6(1)(f) of the General Data Protection Regulation or your consent pursuant to Article 6(1)(a) of the General Data Protection Regulation.

-When you visit Solar’s websites, we collect personal data about you using cookies, which collect information about your behaviour on our website.
+When you visit Solar’s websites, we collect personal data about you accept cookies, which collect information about your behaviour on our website.
 Information about your behaviour is a processing of your personal data.
-Therefore, we process personal data about you when we use cookies.
+Therefore, we process personal data about you when we collect data through the setting of cookies on your device.

 The personal data collected includes user behaviour, browser type, device category, information about your preferred settings and IP address.